 [Image source: OpsRamp, The OpsRamp Cloud Skills Survey.]

 In Data#3’s case, an increasing number of customers are seeking a Cloud Managed Service (CMS) for their cloud estate.
-We manage customers across every vertical and size, who have sought to partner for efficiency, while also working with our team to manage service levels and key performance indicators.
+As an Azure Expert Managed Services Provider we manage customers across every vertical and size, who have sought to partner for efficiency, while also working with our team to manage service levels and key performance indicators.

 The types of Cloud Managed Services we are engaged to deliver are interesting.
 The request we get can align to traditional infrastructure outsourcing; ‘take the entire IaaS estate and just manage it for me’ to specific services or solutions within Azure.
 For example, a financial services organisation has engaged Data#3 to back-stop their Azure DevOps team from governance and higher-level expertise.
 We have visibility to their CI/CD (continuous integration, continuous delivery) pipeline and can support their projects either on-site or remotely.
 Other customers have sought out Data#3 to provide support for their data estate in Azure, ensuring the services are rightsized, protected and available.

-If you are struggling to build, manage and operate your cloud environment, get in touch with the team at Data#3 today.
+If you are struggling to build, manage and operate your cloud environment and are interested in a free trial of Cloud Optimiser, get in touch with the team at Data#3 today.

 1. IDC, Inc. (October, 2018).
 IDC Reveals Worldwide CIO Agenda 2019 Predictions.
 [Online] Available at: https://www.idc.com/getdoc.jsp?containerId=prUS44420918